 The preconfigured solution uses three Azure Stream Analytics (ASA) jobs to filter the telemetry stream from the devices:

-- DeviceInfo job - outputs data to an Event hub that routes device registration-specific messages to the solution device registry (an Azure Cosmos DB database).
-This message is sent when a device first connects or in response to a Change device state command.
+- DeviceInfo job - outputs data to an Event hub that routes device registration-specific messages to the solution device registry.
+This device registry is an Azure Cosmos DB database.
+These messages are sent when a device first connects or in response to a Change device state command.

 - Telemetry job - sends all raw telemetry to Azure blob storage for cold storage and calculates telemetry aggregations that display in the solution dashboard.